 “I was pretty stoked about how many people were watching on the Main Stage.
 There were people as far as the eye could see and it you could see lots happening and carnival rides, it was very entertaining from where I was.
 I hope we can catch Queens of the Stone Age, they are my favourite ‘living band’, I hope to watch them from the side of the stage, which will also be packed.”

-Across the other stages we saw the return of Canada’s finest, Billy Talent causing a punk rock riot on The Pit Stage.
+Across the other stages, we saw the return of Canada’s finest, Billy Talent causing a punk rock riot on The Pit Stage.
 A band that has gradually scaled the festival line up over the years, You Me At Six showed that they were indeed ‘Night People’ and a rare Reading Festival performance by a dance DJ Legend – Fat Boy Slim made us dance through to the end of the first day on the NME / Radio 1 Stage.
-Queens of the Stone Age also filled the tent for their ‘Secret Set’, which by the time they arrived was not so much of a secret – their t-shirts for sale at the merchandise stalls was a bit of a clue for people at the festival.
+Queens of the Stone Age also filled the tent for their ‘Secret Set’, which by the time they arrived was not so much of a secret.

 Jon Gallant – Billy Talent: